jesperschmidthansen/molsim/README.md

 </pre>
 </div>

+  <p>For an explanation check out the package tutorial under the project's doc/ folder </p>
 <h2>Contribution</h2>
 <p>
 I encourage anyone who uses or plan to use molsim to submit problematic issues - this includes issues regarding the documentation.
 I also welcome contributions to the code for the project, whether it is core features (seplib), post simulation data analysis programs, or extending the molsim wrapper.